sparrow-chik-chrk/investigation-board-fix/README.md

 ### Create and Edit a Note

-Click Create Sticky Note to place a sticky note in the middle of the scene.
-The scene will go automatically to __drawing mode__ and with a double click you can change the note content.
+Click Create Sticky Note/Photo Note to place one of them in the middle of the scene.

+The scene will automatically go to __drawing mode__, and you can change the note content with a DOUBLE CLICK.

 __Edit and drag__ the note around is only possible in **drawing mode** ![image](https://github.com/user-attachments/assets/4b6ecb10-2ab4-4328-82fb-939bbcca1f91)
 , since in the end, they are a drawing.